Need lower utility bills? We moved into a drafty old home and SLASHED the heat and power bills! Do you do need lower

-Another, less expensive, option is to add a pellet stove.
+Another, less expensive, option to lower utility bills is to add a pellet stove.
 The pellets are made from supercompacted sawdust, so they are using a waste product, and they cost far less to run than oil or natural gas.
 Be aware that your insurance might charge you more if you have a wood burning stove.
 They tend to disapprove of them.

 Do you know how to use a ceiling fan properly?
 In the winter, run it clockwise on a low speed.
 In the summer, run it counterclockwise – standing under it, you should feel a definite push down.

 If you’re cold, put on a sweater and slippers.

 No, that picture is not one of my girls, but I want that hot water bottle cover!
 Isn’t that a nice way to keep warm?